themill/wiz/doc/configuration.rst

 .. important::

-    If a non-mutable keyword values is defined in two configuration files, the configuration loaded last will overwrite the keyword.
+    If a non-mutable keyword value is defined in two configuration files, the configuration loaded last will overwrite the keyword.
 For mutable keyword values (dictionaries and lists), the configuration loaded last will extend the previous value.